 Steps for Hardening off Seedlings

 Hardening off is really just gradually introducing your baby plants to the great outdoors.
 Once your seedlings are big enough to plant out and the temperatures are appropriate for planting outside, pack your seedling in an open top box.
-The box is not absolutely necessary, but you will be moving the plants around quite a bit in the next several days, and the box will make transporting the pants easier.
+The box is not absolutely necessary, but you will be moving the plants around quite a bit in the next several days, and the box will make transporting the plants easier.

 Place the box (with your plants inside) outside in a sheltered, preferably shaded, area.
 Leave the box there for a few hours and then bring the box back indoors before the evening.
 Repeat this process over the next few days, leaving the box in its sheltered, shaded spot for a little longer each day.